-The 46 public computer centers, 81 UC2B workers, and locally oriented digitization, cultural production, and entrepreneurship will mobilize vulnerable populations, anchor and grassroots organizations, and residents of underserved areas to new ways of living and working with big broadband.
-This will generate demand for the infrastructure and provide the basis for the sustainability mentioned above.
+The 46 public computing centers, 81 UC2B workers, and locally-oriented digitization, cultural production, and entrepreneurship will recruit and mobilize vulnerable populations, anchor and grassroots organizations, and residents of underserved areas to new ways of living and working with big broadband.
+This will generate demand for the infrastructure and provide the basis for sustainability mentioned above.